lsst-dm/ap_verify_dataset_template/README.md

 -----
 path                  | description
 :---------------------|:-----------------------------
-`raw`                 | To be populated with photometrically and astrometrically calibrated data.
+`raw`                 | To be populated with raw data.
 Currently contains a single small fits file (taken from `obs_test`) to test `git-lfs` functionality.
 `calib`               | To be populated with master calibs.
 Currently empty.
 `templates`           | To be populated with calibrated images intended to be used as templates.
 Currently empty.
-`data`                | Butler repo into which raw data can be ingested.
+`repo`                | Butler repo into which raw data can be ingested.
 This should be copied to an appropriate location before ingestion.
 Note that the `_mapper` file will require updating for other instruments.
-`ref_cats`            | To be populated with tarball(s) of HTM shards from relevant reference catalogs.
+`refcats`             | To be populated with tarball(s) of HTM shards from relevant reference catalogs.
 Currently contains a small (useless) example tarball.
 `dataIds.list`        | List of dataIds in this repo.
 For use in running Tasks.
 Currently set to run all Ids.